freedomofpress/securedrop-docs/docs/admin/maintenance/ossec_alerts.rst

 finished.

-The easiest way to test that OSSEC is working is to SSH to the Monitor Server and run ``service ossec restart``.
+The easiest way to test that OSSEC is working is to SSH to the Monitor Server and run ``systemctl restart ossec``.
 This will trigger an Alert level 3 saying: "Ossec server started."

 So you've finished installing SecureDrop, but you haven't received any